MSLekha25/speaker-series-2025/0412_GAIH_CHAT_APP/ReadMe.md

    - "The world is moving towards AI-powered applications, and today, you’ve taken a big step towards building one!"

 "I hope this session has given you valuable insights into integrating Azure OpenAI with Flask.
-Feel free to reach out for questions, and let’s continue building intelligent solutions together!"
+Feel free to reach out for questions, and let’s continue building intelligent solutions together!!"

 Thank you all for joining!!!